 Minor non-conformances occur infrequently and have little impact on the consumer.
 They are often unique occurrences that are easy to spot.
 Examples are single cases of missing documentation, unauthorized changes, or the use of wrongly adjusted equipment.

-How manufacturers can prevent non-conformances
+How to prevent non-conformances in manufacturing

 Let’s start off by exploring how manufacturers can prevent non-conformances from occurring.